Search results for:

-When you are installing plugins or looking at themes for your WordPress installation.
-You may come across some themes that require a certain version of WordPress.
+When installing plugins or looking at themes for your WordPress installation, you may come across some themes that require a certain version of WordPress.
 This is because the plugin or theme will reference something that may be only provided by that version.
-You may also want to make sure that you are using the most up to date version.
+You may also want to make sure that you are using the most up-to-date version.
 In either case, there are a few ways that you can check on the WordPress version that you currently are using.

-The above method, can be used on both, the WordPress dashboard login page as well as on the live Website.
-Except, with the WordPress dashboard, you would search for ver= and the version number would be listed next to that.
+The above method can be used on both the WordPress dashboard login page and the live Website.
+Except, with the WordPress dashboard, you would search for ver=, and the version number would be listed next to that.

 If you should have any questions or would like assistance, please contact us through Live Chat or by submitting a ticket with our Technical Support team.